YurinDoctrine/adbloat/README.md

 ## Note

-Comment/Uncomment packages names you mightn't want it to be uninstalled
+Comment/Uncomment packages names where you mightn't want it to be uninstalled